MIST: Mutual Information Estimation Via Supervised Training: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2039655 (MR).
+We thank NYU HPC for their generous support and help in computational simulations and experiments.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2234660 (MR).
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.
 This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) with a grant funded by the Ministry of Science and ICT (MSIT) of the Republic of Korea in connection with the Global AI Frontier Lab International Collaborative Research.
 This work was also supported by the Samsung Advanced Institute of Technology (under the project Next Generation Deep Learning: From Pattern Recognition to AI) and the National Science Foundation (under NSF Award 1922658).
 This work was partially conducted within French research unit UMR 5217 and was supported by CNRS (grant ANR-22-CPJ2-0036-01) and by MIAI@Grenoble-Alpes (grant ANR-19-P3IA-0003).
 It was granted access to the HPC resources of IDRIS under the allocation 2025-AD011014834 made by GENCI.